 halved (can substitute Concord grapes or blueberries)

 Heat oven to 400°F and arrange a rack in the middle.
-Cut dough into 12 pieces and, on a lightly floured surface, shape each into a 2 1/2 to 3-inch round.
-Brush with olive oil then cover with a damp cloth and set aside in a warm place to rise, at least 20 minutes.
+Press the dough into a 1-inch thick circle then use a biscuit cutter or an overturned glass with a 2-inch diameter to cut the dough into 12 rounds.
+On a lightly floured surface, use your lightly floured hands to shape each into a 2 1/2 to 3-inch round.
+Brush each round with olive oil then cover with a damp cloth and set aside in a warm place to rise, at least 20 minutes.

 Meanwhile, heat the 1 tablespoon of olive oil in a large nonstick frying pan over medium-high heat.
 Add the onions and a pinch of salt and grinding of fresh pepper.
 Stir to coat onions then cook, stirring rarely, over medium-low heat until onions are golden brown and soft, about 20 minutes.
 Stir in thyme then continue to cook until onions are deep brown.
 Stir in grapes and coat with onion mixture then remove from heat.

-Arrange 12 dough rounds on an oiled rimmed baking sheet then press the dough all over to create dimples.
+Arrange 12 dough rounds on an oiled rimmed baking sheet then press the dough all over with your fingertips to create dimples.
 Top each round with a spoonful of the grape mixture then divide blue cheese among all 12 rounds.
 Bake until golden brown and cheese is melted, about 10 to 12 minutes and serve topped with sea salt.